rbocchinfuso/orwell4awsws/README.md

 # Getting Started

 ## Prerequsites
-_Note: The way I like things, plenty of other options._
+_Note: The way I like things, plenty of other options and ways to do the same thing._
 - Minicond Python distro (https://docs.conda.io/en/latest/miniconda.html)
 - Nginx for publishing reports
 -- This is not an Nginx tutorial, but I suggest using fancy indexing which will likely require installing "nginx-extras".